Supervised Visitation Specific Information

 - A Self-Reflection Journal for Supervised Visitation Staff

 Inspire Action for Social Change is excited to offer this new tool designed to support, engage and re-energize programs working with families in a visitation setting.
-We know our work can be inspiring, hopeful, fun, overwhelming, hard, and stressful all at once!
-Our hope is that you will engage with this self-reflection journal as a form of personal and professional care and as a way to help you navigate the complexities of the supervised visitation world.
-At Inspire we believe that self-reflection work is essential to our professional longevity and that you are incredibly valuable in keeping children and families safe.
+Providing supervised visitation work can be inspiring, hopeful, fun, overwhelming, hard, and stressful all at once.
+This tool is designed as a way to help center staff navigate the complexities of the supervised visitation world.

-- Family Violence Department, National Council of Juvenile and Family Court Judges
+- Family Violence and Domestic Relations Department, National Council of Juvenile and Family Court Judges

-The Family Violence Department of the National Council of Juvenile and Family Court Judges (FVD) is funded by the U.S. Department of Justice’s Office on Violence Against Women to support Safe Havens: Supervised Visitation and Safe Exchange Grant Program communities in their efforts to increase their ability to assist families experiencing domestic violence, child abuse, sexual assault, stalking, and dating violence.
-The FVD provides grantee communities with training on court-related, collaborative practice issues; tailored consultation on collaborating with the courts; and access to information on best practices for court and community collaboration.
+The Family Violence and Domestic Relations Department of the National Council of Juvenile and Family Court Judges (FVDR) is funded by the U.S. Department of Justice’s Office on Violence Against Women to support supervised visitation program communities in their efforts to increase their ability to assist families experiencing domestic violence, child abuse, sexual assault, stalking, and dating violence.
+The FVDR provides communities with training on court-related, collaborative practice issues; tailored consultation on collaborating with the courts; and access to information on best practices for court and community collaboration.